helloflask/bootstrap-flask/examples/README.rst

 Overview of icons
 -----------------

-The example applications contain a page called icons which gives an overview of all icons supported by this version of Bootstrap-Flask.
-This overview can be used for testing purposes but is also offline documentation on the icons available.
+The example applications contain pages called icons and icons_font which gives an overview of all icons, respectively from SVG file and CSS font file, supported by this version of Bootstrap-Flask.
+This overview can be used for testing purposes but is also offline documentation on the icons available for development purposes.

 When Bootstrap-Flask updates the icon file, the overview page can be upgraded
 with: